appcelerator-developer-relations/appc-sample-ti520/README.md

 * Android View Transitions
 * Google Maps StreetViewPanorama

-For more information on this release see the [official announcement](http://www.appcelerator.com/blog/2016/02/ga-release-of-cli-5-2-titanium-5-2-and-studio-4-5/), which also links the release notes and full list of closed tickets.
+For more information on Titanium 5.2.0 see the [official announcement](http://www.appcelerator.com/blog/2016/02/ga-release-of-cli-5-2-titanium-5-2-and-studio-4-5/), which also links the release notes and full list of closed tickets.

 ## Walkthroughs